dlang-tour/core/public/content/en/basics.md

 # Memory

-D is a system programming language and thus allows to manually manage and mess up your memory.
-Nevertheless D uses a *garbage collector* per default to free unused memory.
+D is a system programming language and thus allows you to manually manage and mess up your memory.
+Nevertheless, D uses a *garbage collector* per default to free unused memory.

 D provides pointer types `T*` like in C: